Updated on October 1, 2022

 - Note: Any other I.D. card not included in the above list shall NOT be accepted.

-- If the I.D. card has no indicated date of birth, original and photocopy of a birth certificate issued by the Philippine Statistics Authority (formerly National Statistics Office), or the Local Civil Registry printed on security paper.
+- If the I.D. card has no indicated date of birth, the original and photocopy of a birth certificate issued by the Philippine Statistics Authority (formerly National Statistics Office), or the Local Civil Registry printed on security paper.

 - For applicants holding dual citizenship under R.A.
 9225, original and photocopy of Certification of Retention/Re-acquisition of Philippine Citizenship issued by the Bureau of Immigration.